SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The read-only data segment is the part of the data segment (or an extra data segment) that contains read-only static variables (ergo static consonants) the read-only data segment may be called rodata.

+#### automatic and dynamic variables

 The terms automatic and dynamic variables/memory allocation are mainly used in C-style languages.

 An automatic variable is a variable that has its memory allocated and deallocated automatically when the program enters and leaves the variables scope.
 Automatic variables have a lifetime of the variables scope.
-In general, automatic variables are allocated on the stack, within a stack frame.
+In general, automatic variables genrally must be statically sized.
 Any automatic variable can go out of scope.

 Dynamic memory allocation creates lifetimes of your choosing: their memory is allocated and deallocated by you or a memory management system.
-Dynamic memory allocation generally stores things on the heap.
 (dynamic variable isn't a real term, I've introduced it here for terminological parallelism)
 Def: Automatic/static variables use automatic/static memory allocation.

 Use-after-free is a vulnerability where memory is used after it has been deallocated.
 Use-after-free can generally only occur to dynamically allocated memory.

+#### lexical and nonlexical lifetimes

 In lexical lifetimes, the lifetime of a value is until the end of its lexical scope In non-lexical lifetimes, the lifetime of a value is until it is last used within its lexical scope.